 The Q&A gives a high level overview of key issues including pricing and state funding, manufacturing, marketing, clinical trials, advertising, labelling, and product recall and liability.

-To compare answers across multiple jurisdictions, visit the Life Sciences Country Q&A tool.
+To compare answers across multiple jurisdictions, visit the Medicinal product regulation and product liability Country Q&A tool.

-The Q&A is part of the multi-jurisdictional guide to life sciences law.
-For a full list of jurisdictional Q&As visit www.practicallaw.com/lifesciences-mjg.
+The Q&A is part of the global guide to life sciences law.
+For a full list of jurisdictional Q&As visit www.practicallaw.com/lifesciences-guide.

 The Law on Pharmacy No. 34/2005/QH11 issued on 14 June 2005 and its implementing regulations governs the management of drugs and biologicals in Vietnam, including: